angordeyev/bugbuns/docs/authoring/decisons/decisons.md

 Use `\` as a new line character.
 It is supported by MDX and CommonMark.

+## The Links Traling Character

+Use `/` trailing charatcter for the main site page links: `https://www.wikipedia.org/`.
+It is copied this way from a browser address bar.

 ## Resources

 * [What's the general rule for dropping articles in article & section titles or in figure & table captions?
 StackExchange.](https://english.stackexchange.com/questions/38759/whats-the-general-rule-for-dropping-articles-in-article-section-titles-or-in)